MicrosoftDocs/azure-devops-docs/docs/billing/overview.md

 VSTS billing covers:

 * Purchasing extensions for Visual Studio, VSTS, Team Foundation Server (TFS), and Visual Studio Code
 * Purchase pay-for-usage extensions, such as Test Manager and Package Management (these extensions are assigned to specific users).
+* Hockeyapp
+* Xamarin University
+* Visual Studio subscriptions
+* Cloud Solution Provider purchases for customers

 ## What are extensions